-- Do you need time in day to do specific tasks?
+- Do you need time in the day to do specific tasks?

-- What tasks must you get done during the week (e.g. chores)?
+- What tasks must you complete during the week (e.g., chores)?

-- What errands do you usually run every week outside of the home that need to be included in your 3-year old schedule?
+- What errands do you usually run every week outside of the home that needs to be included in your 3-year-old schedule?

-Once you have answered these questions and using the sample schedule we just went over as reference, crafting a schedule for your three-year-old should feel less daunting.
+Once you have answered these questions and used the sample schedule we reviewed as a reference, crafting a schedule for your three-year-old should feel less daunting.

 Additional Tips for Creating a 3-Year-Old Schedule

-- Create an activity bin/storage unit where they can pick games out of during their independent play (puzzles, flash cards, toys, playdough, Legos, and so on.).
-Here are sime great options…
+- Create an activity bin/storage unit where they can pick games out of during their independent play (puzzles, flashcards, toys, playdough, Legos, and so on.).
+Here are some great options…

-- Consider purchasing items that will keep them entertained for a few minutes at a time (chalk board, marker boards, easels, drawing kits, kids tablet with educational games, etc.).
-Her e are some great tools…
+- Consider purchasing items that will keep them entertained for a few minutes (chalkboards, marker boards, easels, drawing kits, kids’ tablets with educational games, etc.).
+Here are some great tools…

 ★ Related Articles: